IBM/WxCloud/README.md

 # WxCloud

-This package shows how to automate the creation and upload of WmCloud application and services from a config with MSR
+This package shows how to automate the creation and upload of WmCloud application and services for MSR

 ![](./images/wmcloud_application.png)